Homemade Magnesium and Arnica Body Butter Recipe

 Now weigh out the arrowroot powder and magnesium hydroxide powder and whisk into the body butter until it is thoroughly combined.

 Pour your magnesium and arnica body butter into a clean, sterilized 4 oz. glass salve jar.
 Allow to cool completely.

 Once your body butter has cooled and completely solidified, screw on the cap and label as desired.

 If you are making my magnesium and arnica body butter recipe to sell, you’ll need to label your jars appropriately to meet state and federal laws.
 If you’re unsure about the rules and regulations regarding labeling cosmetics, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.

 For more ways to increase your magnesium intake, also be sure to check out my Natural Lavender Cream Deodorant Recipe with Bentonite Clay.

 In addition, you may also like my Natural Home Remedies and Herbal Health Care board on Pinterest as well as my DIY Bath and Body Pinterest board.

-For more from Soap Deli News blog, be sure to follow me on Pinterest, G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram for more gift ideas and DIY projects.
+For more from Soap Deli News blog, be sure to follow me on Pinterest, Facebook, Twitter, Blog Lovin’, and Instagram for more gift ideas and DIY projects.
 Or sign up to receive new posts to your email via FeedBurner so you never miss a post.